 - Choose lower alcohol options.
 Swapping a 12% ABV wine to a light rosé that's 5.5% can more than halve the number of units you drink.
-Or, pour half a glass and top up with ice and fizzy water – rosé spritzers are the perfect summer treat.
+Or, pour half a glass and top up with ice and fizzy water.

 - Look who's pouring.
-If you're at a party with a generous host, they may top you up without you noticing.
+In social occassions, for instance at someone else's home, you may be having your glass regularly topped up by your host, sometimes without you noticing.
 Let them know you want to keep track of your drinks.
 Ask for a smaller glass and opt out of automatic refills.

 - Alternate with soft drinks.
 Soft options don't have to be dull.
 If you've got guests you want to impress, go for fancy cordials, smoothies or knock up some non-alcoholic mocktails.